Yuralo/Yuralo.github.io/content/posts/mechanistic-interpretability.md

 epochs = 40_000
 eval_iters = 50
 ```
-Training a single layer with 12 heads and a context of 128 tokens using `gpt-2` tokenizer.
+Training a single layer with 12 heads and a context of 128 tokens.

 ```python
 class OneLayerTransformer(nn.Module):